-This point is easiest to see for the changes version of the Law.
-Okun estimates this specification, our equation (5), in quarterly data with no lags.
+This point is easiest to see for the changes version of the Law, where the key specification issue is lag structure.
+Okun estimates the changes equation, our equation (4), in quarterly data with no lags.
 Based on data for 1947Q2 through 1960Q4, he reports a coefficient of -0.30.
-When we estimate the same equation for our sample, the coefficient is -0.29 (see the fifth column of Table 2b).
-For the changes equation, we obtain larger coefficients only if we use annual data or include lags in our quarterly specification.
+When we estimate the same specification for our longer sample, the coefficient is almost the same: -0.29.
+For the changes equation, we obtain larger coefficients only if we use annual data or include lags in our quarterly specification (see Tables 1 and 2).

-To pin down this issue, Table 2b reports quarterly estimates of the changes equation with and without lags of output growth.
+To pin down this issue, Table 3 reports quarterly estimates of the changes equation with and without lags of output growth.
 We compare estimates for two periods: our full sample, and 1948Q2-1960Q4, which is our best approximation of Okun's sample with currently available data.
-For Okun's sample, we use 1965Q4 vintage data for output, which should be close to the data that Okun used.6 With no lags, the estimated coefficient is -0.31 for Okun's sample (column 1), compared with -0.29 for our full sample (column 5).
-When two lags are included, the sums of coefficients are, respectively, -0.44 and -0.43 (columns 2 and 6).
+For Okun's sample, we use 1965Q4 vintage data for output, which should be close to the data that Okun used.6 With no lags, the estimated coefficient is -0.31 for Okun's sample (column 1) and -0.29 for our full sample (column 3).
+When two lags are included, the sums of coefficients are, respectively, -0.44 and -0.43 (columns 2 and 4).
 Thus we confirm that lag structure rather than data differences explains the variation in results.